 So clearly, an OOH birth for low-risk pregnancies in the US is, on average, less expensive than a hospital birth (prior to any insurance company reimbursement).

 “But Paula” you may be thinking “my health insurance plan doesn’t pay for an OOH birth.
-How can I possibly afford $4000-$6000 in out-of-pocket costs?”
+How can I possibly afford thousands of dollars in out-of-pocket costs?”

 Many of my clients wrestle with this question.
 I share with them the ideas and information I’m about to share with you.
 But I get it – it’s not a simple question.
 The price of childbirth is significant.
 And the type of birth you choose, matters.